Just because you can’t buy a high-end kayak doesn’t mean that you have to settle for a subpar paddling experience.

 - More technical paddling and tight turns are challenging

-Best Cheap Fishing Kayak: Ascend 12 Ft Fishing Kayak
+Best Budget Fishing Kayak: Ascend 12 Ft Fishing Kayak

-- One of the most cost-efficient hard-sided angling kayaks
+- One of the most affordable kayaks for fishing

 - On the heavy side for a single kayak at 77 pounds

 - Adjustable, comfortable seat